yangxueya1983/VideoEditor/README.md

 # My jouney to return to work

-A cap-cut like app that transforms photos into videos, applying smooth transitions between photo clips in Swift
+A cap-cut like app that transforms photos into videos, applying smooth transitions between photo clips in Swift.

-Use SwiftData to store edition work space
+Use SwiftData to store the editing workspace.

-Use AVfoundation to make video
+Use AVFoundation to create videos.

 ## Screenshots